No, Really. Beethoven And....

 Music choices are personal and can come about for all sorts of reasons.
 Actor Tom Hiddleston famously put together playlists for the Loki series.
 Barack Obama still shares annual playlists.
 Nobody doubted the motives to include Arctic Monkeys or Lizzo on either of those lists.
 But for some reason when it comes to classical music, it’s viewed as possibly a front, as if the listener is just claiming the genre to sound smart.
 The numbers around classical listening, however, support a genuine interest.

-In this past December’s trend report, music licensing service Epidemic Sound described the classical genre overall as in “rude health.”
+In this past December’s trend report, music licensing service Epidemic Sound described the classical genre overall as in “rude health” (that's a good thing).
 They reported a 90% increase in the streaming of classical music on YouTube in the last year, with a large increase in usage by content creators.
 Tiktok also saw a 17% increase in the use of classical music among the under-35 set during the pandemic.
 Epidemic Sound cites the variety of moods and sounds available within the genre as part of the reason for its growth - there’s something in classical music for every story being told.

 Consider the 700 or so years of music history that classical music fans have at our disposal.
 Relaxation and centering are certainly there.
 But realistically there’s no one emotional quality we can apply to the genre.
 Look (or listen) and you will find anger, bliss, devastation, lust, and hope.
 You’ll have moments that float in midair, and times where you groove.